antoinegreuzard/chess-game/README.md

 - **Capture of pieces** with visual updates.
 - **Castling**, **En Passant**, and **Pawn Promotion** supported.
 - **Stalemate** and **Checkmate** detection.
-- Possibility of declaring the game a **draw by mutual agreement**.

 ## Setup Instructions